mzazon/awesome-cloud-projects/gcp/cloud-asset-governance-asset-inventory-workflows/cloud-asset-governance-asset-inventory-workflows.md

    echo "✅ Pub/Sub infrastructure created: ${ASSET_TOPIC}"
    ```

-   The Pub/Sub topic is configured with appropriate message retention and encoding settings to ensure reliable delivery of asset change events to the governance workflow system.
+   The Pub/Sub topic is configured with appropriate message retention settings to ensure reliable delivery of asset change events to the governance workflow system.

 4. **Create Service Account for Governance Operations**: